gxndwana-bankai/settlement-demo/README.md

 ![Data Flow](resources/flow.png)

 The key takeaway from this data flow is the creation of a universal settlement layer.
 The final `Groth16` proof is a self-contained, portable certificate of execution that can be verified on any chain with a standard verifier contract.
 No chain-specific infrastructure needs to be deployed or maintained in a synced state.
-This is the core advantage enabled by the stateless light client design: it makes trustless cross-chain state verification simple, cheap, and universally accessible.
-The core promise of Bankai is that any light client integrated into the network can be accessed on any chain through this single, standardized verifier.
-While this demo uses an Ethereum L1 light client, Bankai is expanding to include common L2s and other L1s.
-This will enable developers to create complex, multi-chain settlement programs (like this one) that can trustlessly verify state from any supported chain, all through a single SP1 program and a standard on-chain verifier.
+This powerful primitive, enabled by the stateless light client design, is the foundation for a much broader vision for interoperability.

+## The Vision: A Universal Interoperability Layer

+Bankai's stateless design is a foundational technology for the future of interoperability.
+The key takeaway is the creation of a universal, trustless light client layer.

+*   **Effortless Access to Light Client Data**: Bankai's architecture simplifies how developers access cross-chain data, abstracting away the complexity of traditional light clients.
+*   **Roadmap to Full Coverage**: The network currently supports Ethereum L1, with major L2s coming soon, followed by other L1s.
+*   **A Universal Light Client Layer**: The goal is to provide trustless, on-demand access to a wide variety of chains.
+*

 ## Project Components